HighDoping/LLM-Steganography/README.md

 ## Example

 All examples are created using qwen2.5-0.5b model with LM Studio running on M4 Mac Mini.
-Currently, using Chinese as the output language has better performance.
+Currently, using character-based languages (Chinese, Japanese, Korean) as prompt has better performance since they have more variations in fewer characters.

 Encrypt plaintext `A` with password `password`, starter text is `说来话长，`, takes about 11 minutes.